NDRAEY/LucarioOS/README.md

 An attempt to write an OS from scratch using Rust and Assembly.

+This OS can:
-Now, It only prints "Hello from Rust!" to the COM1 port.
+- Print to COM1 port.
+- Draw on screen.
+- Use internal fonts to draw text on the screen.

 To build LucarioOS:
 1. Clone this repository to your machine.